Residence permit

 Wait for a documentation check

-After you submit all the documents and biometric data, the authorities will give you a confirmation that your application has been submitted.
+After submitting all the documents and biometric data, the authorities will send a confirmation that the application has been submitted.
 This confirmation is valid for one year.
-During this period, you can legally reside in the country.
+During this period, investors can legally reside in the country.

 10